Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Paying it is not optional.
 Under paragraph 34(4) of the Immigration Rules, paying the correct IHS is a validity requirement, meaning if the payment is wrong, your application is not just delayed; it is technically invalid.

-UK Visas and Immigration (UKVI) will normally give you one chance to fix an underpayment within 14 calendar days before treating it as fatal.
+UK Visas and Immigration will normally give you one chance to fix an underpayment within 14 calendar days before treating it as fatal.
 Still, you should not plan around that courtesy.

 14-Day Top-Up Deadline